 $$

 of non negative weights bounded by half-lines through $\l_1$ and $\l_2$.
-In addition, the sector indicates all weights lower than $-H_3$.
+In addition, the cone indicates all weights lower than $-H_3$.

 $$